The Community Conferencing Process

 The facilitator introduces participants and sets the focus of the conference.
 Ground rules are reviewed.

-The facilitator asks the offender to talk about what happened and how people have been affected.
+The facilitator asks the person who has caused harm to talk about what happened and how people have been affected.

-The facilitator asks the offender supporters to talk about how they have been affected.
+The facilitator asks the supporters of the person who caused harm (if present) to talk about how they have been affected.

-The facilitator asks the community members/victims to explain how they have been affected, whether directly or indirectly.
+The facilitator asks the community members/person directly harmed to explain how they have been affected, whether directly or indirectly.
 The impact of the crime on the neighborhood is discussed.

-If there is a direct victim, the facilitator asks the victim supporters to discuss how they have been affected.
+If there is a person directly harmed, the facilitator asks the harmed party supporters to discuss how they have been affected.

 THE AGREEMENT PHASE

-The victims are asked what they would like the outcome to be.
-The offender is asked for his/her input on the agreement.
-The facilitator assists the group in specifying the details of the agreement, and checks each item with the group.
+The person(s) directly harmed are asked what they would like the outcome to be.
+The person who caused harm is asked for their input on the agreement.
+The facilitator assists the group in specifying the details of the agreement and checks each item with the group.

 CLOSE

-When the facilitator senses that there is consensus among the group, he/she verifies the terms of the agreement and asks for any additional comments.
+When the facilitator senses that there is consensus among the group, they verify the terms of the agreement and ask for any additional comments.

 REINTEGRATION